 (CPL and PPL) is available

-in Wales (flight training to soon) as part of our
+in Wales (flight training being considered) as part of our

 specialist ground school programme, including conversion from FAA